lostPixels/plot-runner-agent/API_DOCUMENTATION.md

 1. **File Size Limits**: Maximum file size is 500MB per layer
 2. **Chunked Uploads**: Use chunked uploads for files larger than 50MB
-3. Memory Usage: Only one project is kept in memory at a time
+3. **Memory Usage**: Only one project is kept in memory at a time
-4. Concurrent Uploads: Layers can be uploaded in parallel for faster preparation
+4. **Layer Detection**: Layers are automatically detected from the SVG file structure
-5. File Cleanup: Project files are automatically deleted when a new project is created
+5. **File Cleanup**: Project files are automatically deleted when a new project is created

 ## Best Practices